makersacademy/frontend-api-challenge/README.md

+# My Front End Chitter Challenge

+My version of Chitter, an alternative to Twitter.

-# Chitter API Frontend Challenge
+## Chitter API Frontend Challenge

 * Feel free to use Google, your notes, books, etc. but work on your own
 * If you refer to the solution of another coach or student, please put a link to that in your README